-In certain circumstances involving a student or organizations actions that may affect the safety, health, or general welfare of the student or the university community, the Vice President for Students Affairs, the Associate/Assistant Vice President for Student Affairs, or Student Affairs designee on each campus may impose an interim suspension prior to the student or organizations conduct hearing.
-The Vice President of Student Affairs, the Associate/Assistant Vice President for Student Affairs, Student Affairs designee on each campus, and the Director of Housing and Residence Life have the authority to cancel a student's university housing contract under a separate process.
+In certain circumstances involving a student's or organization's actions that may affect the safety, health, or general welfare of the student or the university community, the Vice President of Students, the Associate Dean of Students.

+or Student Affairs designee on each campus may impose an interim suspension prior to the student or organizations conduct hearing.
+The Vice President of Students, the Associate Dean of Students, Student Affairs designee on each campus, and the Director of Housing and Residence Life have the authority to cancel a student's university housing contract under a separate process.

 An interim suspension means that a student cannot be on university property, cannot attend classes, and cannot use university facilities unless otherwise stipulated.
 An interim suspension requires that the student or organization be notified in writing by the university.
-For organizations it means immediate suspension of all or some of the activities associated with the organization as determined by the university.
+For organizations, it means immediate suspension of all or some of the activities associated with the organization as determined by the university.

-The student or organization has the right to request a hearing on the interim suspension with the Vice President for Student Affairs.
-If requested, the hearing will be conducted within three (3) regular business days from the receipt of the student's written request by the Vice President for Student Affairs or designee.
+The student or organization has the right to request a hearing on the interim suspension with the Vice President of Students.
+If requested, the hearing will be conducted within three (3) regular business days from the receipt of the student's written request by the Vice President of Students or designee.
 The scope of this hearing is solely on whether the interim suspension should continue until a hearing is conducted on the facts of the case.

 Student disciplinary charges will be filed either when the interim suspension is imposed or as soon as possible thereafter.
 Student organizations should refer to the Student Organization Policy.

-For cases in which a student is placed on interim suspension, but subsequently found not responsible for all violations, the university will take the following steps: (1) correct any record of the change in enrollment status in the student's permanent records and reports in a manner compliant with state and federal laws; and (2) refund to the student a pro rata portion of any fees, charges for tuition, or other university specific fees and charges, as appropriate due to the temporary change in enrollment status.
+For cases in which a student is placed on interim suspension but subsequently found not responsible for all violations, the university will take the following steps: (1) correct any record of the change in enrollment status in the student's permanent records and reports in a manner compliant with state and federal laws; and (2) refund to the student a pro rata portion of any fees, charges for tuition, or other university specific fees and charges, as appropriate due to the temporary change in enrollment status.